LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Some of the cons of PostgreSQL include:

-- Can be complex to set up and manage, particularly for newcomers.
+• It can be complex to set up and manage, particularly for newcomers.

-- Reliability comes at a cost to performance.
+• Reliability comes at a performance cost.

-MySQL: pros and cons
+MySQL pros and cons

 The pros of MySQL include:

-And here are some cons of choosing MySQL:
+Here are some cons of choosing MySQL:

-PostgreSQL and MySQL: which to choose?
+PostgreSQL and MySQL: Which to choose?

 Both PostgreSQL and MySQL are extremely capable RDBMS packages.
 While PostgreSQL clearly supports more advanced features and has a greater reputation for reliability, that doesn’t mean MySQL is a bad choice.